Agency Perception and Brain Synchrony: A Hyperscanning Study of Human-Human and Human-AI Interaction: Materials and Methods

-In this study, we employed a tennis simulator computer game, which proved to be well-suited to our research objectives for several reasons.
+In this study, a tennis simulator computer game was employed, which proved to be well-suited to this research objectives for several reasons.
 This game offered several advantages, such as ease of learning for the participants, the ability to be played by both single and two players, and the adaptability of game difficulty levels through simple adjustments, ensuring the engagement of the participants.

 Unlike the static nature of Rock-Paper-Scissors that is used in similar works, tennis exemplifies dynamic gameplay with complete information, mirroring real-life situations.
 Players make sequential decisions, reacting to their opponent's moves in real-time, and possess full awareness of the game state.
 This parallels many real-life scenarios where individuals must adapt and make strategic decisions based on complete information to achieve success \cite{tadelis2013game, shoham2008multiagent}.